On algebraic central division algebras over Henselian fields of finite absolute Brauer $p$-dimensions and residually arithmetic type: A special case of Lemma

 \section{\bf A special case of Lemma \ref{lemm3.3}}

-Let $K$ be a field and $R$ a central division LBD-algebra over $K$ satisfying the conditions of Theorem \ref{theo3.1} or Theorem \ref{theo3.2}, and put $q = {\rm char}(K _{0})$ in the former case, $q = {\rm char}(K)$ in the latter one.
-This Section gives a proof of Lemma \ref{lemm3.3} in the case where $q$ does not divide $[K(r)\colon K]$, for any $r \in R$.
-In order to achieve this goal we need the following two lemmas:
+Let $R$ be a central division LBD-algebra over a field $K$ satisfying the conditions of Theorem \ref{theo3.1} or Theorem \ref{theo3.2}, and put $q = {\rm char}(K _{0})$ in the former case, $q = {\rm char}(K)$ in the latter one.
+This section gives a proof of Lemma \ref{lemm3.3} in the case where $q \nmid [K(r)\colon K]$, for any $r \in R$.
+In order to achieve this goal we need the following lemma: